-intercepted-protocol: LISTofRECORDRANGE]
+ed-protocol:

 This structure specifies an intercepted client and the protocol to be intercepted for the client.
 The client-resource field is a resource base that identifies the intercepted client.
 The intercepted-protocol field specifies the protocol to intercept for the client-resource.